The Human Comedy (film)

 The Human Comedy is a 1943 American comedy-drama film directed by Clarence Brown.
 It began as a screenplay by William Saroyan, who was expected to direct.
-After Saroyan was removed from the project, he wrote the novel of the same name and published it just before the film was released.
+After Saroyan left the project, he wrote the novel of the same name and published it just before the film was released.
 Howard Estabrook was brought in to reduce the run time to two hours.
-The picture stars Mickey Rooney with Frank Morgan; also appearing in the film are James Craig, Marsha Hunt, Fay Bainter, Ray Collins, Van Johnson, Donna Reed and Jackie "Butch" Jenkins.
+The picture stars Mickey Rooney, Frank Morgan, James Craig, Marsha Hunt, Fay Bainter, Ray Collins, Van Johnson, Donna Reed and Jackie "Butch" Jenkins.
 Barry Nelson, Robert Mitchum and Don DeFore appear together as boisterous soldiers in uncredited supporting roles.

 Plot

-The film is the story of a teenaged Homer Macauley in high school, working part-time as a telegram delivery boy, in the fictional town of Ithaca, California, during World War II.
-The effects of the war on the "Home Front" over a year in Homer's life are depicted in a series of perceptive vignettes—some amusing, some grave, some ugly, some touching, some sentimental—involving himself, his family, friends and neighbors in his California hometown, and his brother Marcus, a Private in the U.S. Army.
-The storyline is introduced and directed by a narrator, Homer's father, who has been dead for two years.
+The film is the story of a teenaged Homer Macauley in high school, working part-time as a telegram delivery boy for the Postal Telegraph Company, in the fictional town of Ithaca, California, during World War II.
+The effects of the war on the "Home Front" over a year in Homer's life are depicted in a series of perceptive vignettes—some amusing, some grave, some ugly, some touching, some sentimental—involving himself, his family, friends and neighbors in his California hometown, and his brother Marcus, a private in the U.S. Army.
+The storyline is introduced and narrated by Homer's father, who has been dead for two years.